tevis-zorg/Material-UI/README.md

 What i learn in section-3:

+- Mapping methods to render each component to work with Material UI rules
 - implementing a reusable Component into a sub component
 - Using Material UI props and material icons
 - Setup seperate module components